the-iona-group/candidate_skills_assessment/README.md

 2. Add a new property to the widget schema:
    * Date available.
 A date a widget will be available to the public.
 3. Modify the add widget form to include the new widget property, ensuring the date available field is required.
 4. Create a page based view that lists all widgets currently in the system.
 This view should display each property of a widget (name, description, and date available) in separate columns, as well as an additional column that contains a link to view the associated widget.
-This view should be exported to a new feature, and the resulting feature added to the repository.
 5. Create a new custom menu that includes a link to the widget listing view and the add widget form.
-This menu should only display on the front page of the site, and be added to the feature created in step 4.
+This menu should only display on the front page of the site.
 6. Add a custom permission that will control who can add a widget in the system.
 Update the add widget menu item to restrict access to users who have this permission.
 Additionally, add a permission to the view created in step 4 so that only logged in users can access it.
+7. Create a feature that codifies the view created in step 4 and the menu created in step 5 - this feature should be exported to the custom module directory.